 Once finished, remove from heat and let cool for 15 minutes before serving.

-This sauce can easily be prepared ahead of time.
+This can easily be prepared ahead of time.
 Let it cool completely, and then store it in an airtight container in the refrigerator for up to 5 days.

-You can also freeze it for up to 3 months.
+Place cranberry-orange sauce in the freezer for up to 3 months.
 Let it thaw overnight in the fridge before serving.

-Cranberry Sauce
+Fresh Cranberry Sauce with Orange Juice

 Equipment